PythonRSAS/pythonrsas.github.io/_posts/2021-09-27-1-Python-SAS-reusable-code.md

 2. the global names in a module; and the local names in a function invocation
 3. the set of attributes of an object.

 * **scope** of namespace:
+As in SAS, we have global, local and built-in in Python.
+At run time, the order that a name is accessed has the following hierchy:
+1. local
+2. any enclosing functions, which are searched starting with the nearest enclosing scope, contains non-local, but also non-global names
+3. module’s global names
+Local -> lib (typical vanilla installation modules are in lib) -> site packages (3rd party packages are generally in site-packages)

+the outermost scope (searched last) is the namespace containing built-in names
 # a class in Python
 A class is a class,literally.
 It is a group of things and things associated with that group of things.
 Using jargon, a class groups objects such as attributes and functions/methods that belong together. ["Classes provide a means of bundling data and functionality together."](https://docs.python.org/3/tutorial/classes.html)  The closest thing from SAS to Python class is a SAS procedure specifically those that do very specific things.
 For example, PROC LOGISTIC, which contains almost all the reusable code that one needs for doing logistic regression in a statical-focused context.